RaideIO/jQuery/Support/README.md

 ---

-This works hand-in-hand with the RaideIO API.
-The API is available in either [PHP](https://github.com/RaideIO/PHP) or [Ruby](https://github.com/RaideIO/Ruby).
+This works hand-in-hand with the RaideIO's Support API.
+The API is available in either [PHP](https://github.com/RaideIO/PHP/tree/master/Support) or [Ruby](https://github.com/RaideIO/Ruby/tree/master/Support).

 ---